NET WORTH: $70 billion

-FUNDING AREAS: Education, Technological Innovation, Community Development, Immigration Reform, Health
+FUNDING AREAS: Education, Health, Technology, Immigration Reform, and more.

-EDUCATION: Zuckerberg's first major philanthropic venture was in 2010, when during an appearance on the Oprah Winfrey Show, he announced a $100 million donation to the Newark, New Jersey, public school system.
-Zuckerberg has subsequently made an even larger education gift to improve schools in Silicon Valley, saying that he had learned important lessons from the Newark experience.
-Zuckerberg said in 2015 that personalized learning will the focus of his education giving, which is channeled through an organization he created, Startup:Education.
+EDUCATION: Zuckerberg's first major philanthropic venture was in 2010, when he made a $100 million donation to improve the Newark, New Jersey, school system—backing a reform effort that produced enormous controversy.
+Zuckerberg and Chan subsequently made an even larger education grant to improve schools in Silicon Valley, but took a more hands-on approach after learning important lessons from the Newark experience.
+Personalized learning is now the central focus of Chan and Zuckerberg’s education grantmaking.

 HEALTH AND LIFE SCIENCE: Priscilla Chan is a pediatrician and the couple prioritizes health grantmaking, including $75 million to the San Francisco General Hospital and $25 million in 2014 to help combat the Ebola epidemic.
 Most significantly, in September 2016, Chan and Zuckerberg pledged to spend $3 billion over the next decade on an initiative aimed at “helping cure, prevent or manage all diseases in our children’s lifetime.”
 Zuckerberg has written that "most people die from five things—heart disease, cancer, stroke, neurodegenerative and infectious diseases—and we can make faster progress on these and other problems."
 This effort is managed by Chan Zuckerberg Science, an initiative of CZI.
 Another element of this work is the Chan Zuckerberg Bio Hub, an independent research center.

 Zuckerberg and Chan are also among the tech luminaries who have backed the Breakthrough Prize in Life Sciences, which rewards researchers with $3 million grants and “honors transformative advances toward understanding living systems and extending human life.”